VERBENA LEAF

 MEADOWSWEET FLOWERS

-Meadowsweet (Filipendula ulmaria flores) is known by many names and has been highly valued since ancient times.
-It prefers to grow near water and can be found across the Northern Hemisphere, from Europe to the temperate regions of Asia.
-As early as the 3rd millennium BC, meadowsweet was used in the brewing of English beers and, in the early modern period, was cooked into wine.
-Though it was rarely documented in writing during the Middle Ages and Antiquity, records in botanical literature begin to appear from the 12th century onwards.
+Meadowsweet (Filipendula ulmaria flores) has many names and has been highly valued since ancient times.
+It prefers to grow near water and can be found in the northern hemisphere from Europe to the temperate latitudes of Asia.
+In the third millennium BC, meadowsweet was brewed in English beers, and in the early modern period, it was simmered into wine.
+Scarcely documented in writing during the Middle Ages and antiquity, records of the plant in herbalism are only found from the 12th century onwards.

 SAGE LEAF